 The sharing economy can lead to a more equitable sharing of space and time and the rewards of work.
 How does it change the way we create and use the infrastructure of a city?
-It is argued that there is a deeper rethinking of the economics of living in cities.
-These ideas are not new – see for example William Morris News from Nowhere (1890) – but the theoretical ideas are more tangible on a wider scale as a result of new technologies.
+It is argued that there is a deeper rethinking of the economics of living in cities: these ideas are not new – see for example William Morris News from Nowhere (1890) – but the theoretical ideas are more tangible on a wider scale as a result of new technologies.
 Every generation pushes back against the iniquities of capitalism in the city.
 The sharing economy takes advantage of technology-enabled platforms to create efficiencies and value.
-However, there can be unexpected consequences such as the exploitative impact of the gig economy.
-Key to the debate is who is in control, and under what set of rules.
-Does the private investment model work best in this area, or should we be encouraging more social enterprises.
-Should government – national, city wide and local – set the rules, or can we still aspire to the original goals of the internet where everyone can freely participate and benefit on a wider scale?
+However there can be unexpected consequences such as the exploitative impact of the gig economy.
+Key to the debate is who is in control – and under what set of rules.
+Does the private investment model work best in this area, or should we be encouraging more social enterprise.
+Should government – national, city wide and local – set the rules, or can we still aspire to the original goals of the internet where everyone can freely participate and benefit on a wider scale.
 Our panelists provided positive models of different approaches to sharing and led us on an interesting exploration of different ways of looking at the economy of cities.

-‘Sharing is efficiency’ came the passionate response from the panel when challenged about what was different in the sharing city of today compared with previous initiatives.
+“Sharing is efficiency” came the passionate response from the panel when challenged about what was different in the sharing city of today compared with previous initiatives.
 The implication being that the efficient use of resources was now an essential part of our response to the climate crisis in cities and a sharing approach was one way of achieving this.
 This Conversation celebrating diverse aspects of the sharing economy offered glimpses of some of the issues that sharing can tackle but also how far we still need to go for sharing to have a major impact.

 Scott Barnes has first hand experience of the impact citizens can make in transforming spaces, growing the local economy and bringing communities together, and believes bringing citizens together with public and private organisations to achieve common goals is a must-do for councils and other organisations who want to improve their local areas and make their resources go further.

-The app is full of interesting projects, not all of which will get built, but you feel that for many this is the best way they can reach their funding target and engage the local population in local developments and certainly better than the existing mechanisms.
-There are some good statistics to back this up – for example using the app can Increase in the effectiveness of fund-raising threefold whilst the average distance of those backing schemes is two miles from the scheme itself.
+The App is full of interesting projects, not all of which will get built; but you feel that for many this is the best way they can reach their funding target and engage the local population in local developments and certainly better than the existing mechanisms.
+There are some good statistics to back this up: for example using the app can Increase in the effectiveness of fund-raising threefold whilst the average distance of those backing schemes is two miles from the scheme itself

-Not everyone was comfortable with the mobile platform as the basis for sharing activities.
+But not everyone was comfortable with the mobile platform as the basis for sharing activities.
 In particular the technical exclusivity – not everyone has access or the savvy to use apps – may create a false perspective on the benefits to a community.
 Many felt that there should be a non-technical fallback for the initiative for it to be seen as truly democratic.

 It is a curious fact of British life that we see housing as something apart from the infrastructure of the City and a special economic case.
 With so much housing now a private asset and the alternative ‘social housing’ model in decline it is difficult to discuss this outside the question of how to deal with under-supply and affordability.
 This is the most difficult nut to crack.